averyinterestingusername/IR-Spotify/README.md

 # IR-Spotify

 Hello!
 Ever since I got an Infrared (IR) controller, I've wanted to make a project with it.

-After many failed ideas, I had this one, and I pursued it.
+After a while, I got the idea to make this, so I did.

 ## Instructions